-Over the past few months, economies have been significantly improving.
-In Washington, Colorado, Idaho, and Oregon, businesses are faring quite well.
+Over the past few months, the economy has been holding steady.
+In Washington, Colorado, Idaho, California, and Oregon, businesses are faring quite well.

 Those who have put off a home purchase over recent months now wonder whether the stars are falling into place to make a buy.
 In fact, there are good reasons for being proactive.
 There are equally valid arguments for showing judicious restraint.

-So, with the economy improving, is it time to buy a home?
+So, with the economy generally stable right now, is it time to buy a home?

 How can this be a positive?
 For first-time home buyers, there is little upside in this fact to be sure.
 Yet for those moving from one house to another, the sellers’ market has rarely been better.
 How long this will last is the question of the moment.